 10. Diagnostic Medical Sonographer:

-Canada is a country that can boast of numerous high demand jobs for both its citizens and foreigners.
-One must be prepared all round to be deemed fit for these jobs with good remuneration benefits.
+Canada is a country that can boast of numerous high-demand jobs for both its citizens and foreigners.
+One must be prepared all around to be deemed fit for these jobs with good remuneration benefits.